histFS

 gy — identifier vector.
 Vector.

-Vector of n numeric identifiers for the group of each element in y.
+Vector of n numeric or non numeric identifiers for the group of each element in y.
 If there are k groups in y, unique(gy) = k.

 Optional Arguments